awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-events-rule-target.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `InputPath`  <a name="cfn-events-rule-target-inputpath"></a>
 The value of the JSONPath that is used for extracting part of the matched event when passing it to the target\.
-You must use JSON dot notation, not bracket notation\.
+You may use JSON dot notation or bracket notation\.
 For more information about JSON paths, see [JSONPath](http://goessner.net/articles/JsonPath/)\.
 *Required*: No
 *Type*: String
 *Maximum*: `256`